discordance/aubio_port_rust/README.md

-# Aubio Rust port via c2rust
+# Aubio port in Rust via c2rust

 Porting some Aubio library modules in pure (unsafe) Rust via __c2rust__.
 The goal is to be as standalone as it can be (no libc / no static or dymamic lib)